-Reproductive Health focuses on all aspects of human reproduction.
-The journal includes sections dedicated to adolescent health, female fertility and midwifery and all content is open access.
+Reproductive Health focuses on all aspects of human reproduction, including adolescent health, female fertility, contraception, and maternal health and all articles are open access.

 Reproductive health is defined as a state of physical, mental, and social well-being in all matters relating to the reproductive system, at all stages of life.
 Good reproductive health implies that people are able to have a satisfying and safe sex life, the capability to reproduce and the freedom to decide if, when, and how often to do so.
 Men and women should be informed about and have access to safe, effective, affordable, and acceptable methods of family planning of their choice, and the right to appropriate health-care services that enable women to safely go through pregnancy and childbirth.

 Reproductive Health has a particular interest on the impact changes in reproductive health have globally, and therefore encourages submissions from researchers based in low- and middle-income countries.

 The challenge of the field is to evaluate current promising interventions rigorously, address emerging issues such as synthesizing ever-increasing research findings, and develop innovative dissemination and communication strategies.

 The journal invites submissions on research in reproductive health, including social and gender issues, sexual health, country and population specific issues, assessment of service provision, education and training and also in a broader range of gynaecological and obstetrical topics related to reproductive health.

 Reproductive Health provides a platform that helps authors to share their knowledge with a wider audience, and sustains a rapid process for submissions resulting in high quality publications.
 We further aim to contribute towards reducing the inequity in publications from low- and middle-income countries.
 Our audience is global and we intend to share research results in reproductive health from all parts of the world.